SSLMate/ocsputil/README.md

 `software.sslmate.com/src/ocsputil` is a Go package that provides convenience functions for OCSP checking.
 It's mostly a wrapper around `golang.org/x/crypto/ocsp`.

-The `ocsputil.Evaluate` function evaluates the reliability of an OCSP responder, and is used by [OCSP Watch](https://sslmate.com/labs/ocsp_watch).
+The `ocsputil.Evaluate` function evaluates the reliability of a certificate's OCSP responder, and is used by [OCSP Watch](https://sslmate.com/labs/ocsp_watch).

 [View GoDocs](https://pkg.go.dev/software.sslmate.com/src/ocsputil)

 ## `evalocsp`

-`evalocsp` is a command line tool that evaluates the reliability of an OCSP responder using `ocsputil.Evaluate`.
+`evalocsp` is a command line tool that evaluates the reliability of a certificate's OCSP responder using `ocsputil.Evaluate`.

 Install it with: `go install software.sslmate.com/src/ocsputil/cmd/evalocsp@latest`